joostdecock/site/_includes/measurements/acrossback.md

-{% include figure.html url="/img/potw/potw.jpg" %}
+{% include measurementTabs.html measurement="acrossback" %}

 Your **acrossBack** is the measurement horizontally across your shoulder blades.
 Think of it as the width of your back without your arms.